gbtami/pychess-variants/static/docs/terminology.md

 ![Discovered attack example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Discovery.png)

 In this situation, moving the knight to threaten the black queen also opens a discovered check on the king by the rook.
 Since black must respond to the check, white can then take the queen.
-If the black queen and king were switched, the end result would the same (black losing a queen).

 **Sacrifice** - Losing material value in order to gain a better position.